jsebguerrero/ML-test/README.md

 ## Installation

-Scripts are provided for Windows and Linux, these scripts will install miniconda, create an environment with python 3.8 in order to run the notebookx
+Scripts are provided for Windows and Linux, these scripts will install miniconda, create an environment called `testML` with python 3.8 in order to run the notebookx

 ### Linux